harry5z/Sanguosha/README.md

 2. Run any number of [Client.java](https://github.com/harry5z/Sanguosha/blob/master/src/net/client/Client.java) without arguments.
 A window would appear for each Client.
 Enter a unique name and click "Start".

-## Architecture
+## System Design

 ### Overview

-While this project is meant for personal use, the analysis for its architecture is largely based on it being a real-world commercial online multiplayer card game.
-I identified a number of design concerns, listed below ranked by importance (high to low):
+The design concerns are listed below ranked by importance (high to low):

 ##### Tier 1
  - [**Extensibility**](#extensibility): The framework must be extensible to allow easy addition of new heroes, skills, features, etc.
- - **Security**: In a real-world scenario, an online game like this must avoid hacking, cheating, sniffing, etc.
+ - [**Security**](#security): The game must avoid cheating, leaking, and sniffing for personal information, etc.
- - **Consistency**: The game must behave as per the rules, even during complex game flow interactions.
+ - [**Consistency**](#consistency): The game must behave as per the rules, even during complex game flow interactions.
 ##### Tier 2
-- **Reliability**: Must be internally tolerant to errors like race conditions, and externally tolerant to user failures like internet disconnection.
+- [**Reliability**](#reliability): Must be internally tolerant to errors like race conditions, and externally tolerant to user failures like internet disconnection.
-- **Performance**: In a real-world scenario, the game must minimize memory & CPU usage, and avoid memory leaks.
+- [**Performance**](#performance): Minimize network usage, memory & CPU usage, and avoid memory leaks.
 ##### Tier 3
-- **Learnability/Maintainability (of the codebase)**: While I am the sole developer for this project, in a real-world scenario, a game of this scale would involve a team of engineers.
+- [**Learnability/Maintainability (of the codebase)**](#learnability): While I am the sole developer for this project, in a real-world scenario, a game of this scale would involve a team of engineers.
 The framework must be intuitive and minimize errors due to human oversights.

 A few other common design concerns have been deprioritized for various reasons, listed below:
 - **Scalability**: While scalability is important for a real-world online game, it is beyond the capacity of one developer (myself), and beyond the scope of this project, to build and test a scalable system.